nataliiasolomchak21/moviegeek-booking/README.md

 ![Log Out page](documentation/readme_files/log-out-design.png)
 </details>

-Things I have changed: I wanted to make the log out modal first but then stick to the html template for that.
+Things I have changed: I wanted to make the log out modal first but then sticked to the html template for that.

 #### Messages
 <details><summary><b>Sign Up</b></summary>